 - Institutional Equities: The Market position of an investment bank plays a big role in offering institutional equities.
 Almost all of the investment banks (even the small ones) offer services to hedge funds, long-only funds, investment boutiques, retail brokers, family businesses, and also wealth managers.
 There are basically two parts in institutional equities – helps clients build a stronger foot in market share and sales trading.

-Investment banking in London (UK) – Top companies
+Top Investment banks in London (UK)

 According to the Guardian UK 300 (i.e. the largest student survey in UK on students’ opinion), these are the investment banks that topped the list.